Mika was born in Mt. Pleasant, Iowa and was raised on a farm outside of Mediapolis,

 preschool on a farm outside of Iowa City.
 There she learned to let nature guide her in the development of curriculum by feeding and tending to animals, planting and maintaining gardens, and exploring the outdoors alongside her students.

-This will be Mika’s seventh year as Lead Teacher at Kinderhaus where she has been inspired by the Waldorf philosophy, European outdoor kindergarten and the amazing community of families and staff to provide a nurturing and compassionate environment, enabling children to learn and grow.
+This will be Mika’s tenth year as Lead Teacher at Kinderhaus where she has been inspired by the Waldorf philosophy, European outdoor kindergarten and the amazing community of families and staff to provide a nurturing and compassionate environment, enabling children to learn and grow.
 During the summers, Mika teaches at Kindernature, an outdoor-based early childhood learning program through Luther College.

-When Mika is not teaching at Kinderhaus, she enjoys spending her time reading, writing, being outdoors, bike riding, camping, hiking, cross-country skiing and most of all, spending time with her daughters, Lula and Freyja.
+When Mika is not teaching at Kinderhaus, she enjoys spending her time reading, writing, being outdoors, bike riding, camping, hiking, cross-country skiing and most of all, spending time with her daughters, Zoe, Lula and Freyja.

 Miss Kristin began teaching at Kinderhaus in its “early years,” and has since returned to us, bringing her songs and smile with her!
 Miss Kristin graduated from Luther College with a BA in Anthropology.
 An educator at heart, she has homeschooled all three of her children.
 In addition to teaching at Kinderhaus, Miss Kristin leads “Circle Song,” a parent-child weekly gathering for music and movement, with Otter Dreaming.
 Many of our songs at Kinderhaus are Miss Kristin originals!